tonutonmoy/basic-prisma-practice-with-postgreSQL/README.md

 4: npx prisma generate

-- If not generate migrate . try this one.
+- If not generate? try this one.

 5: npx prisma validate